chaoss/metrics/README.md

-# CHAOSS Metrics
+# CHAOSS Metrics Committee

 Welcome to the repository of the CHAOSS Metrics Committee.

-We  develop implementation-agnostic metrics and use this repository in the process.
-This repository will hold sample implementation, such as SQL-queries, that may be re-used by other implementation projects.

-## CHAOSS Metrics Committee

-The CHAOSS Metrics Committee defines implementation-agnostic metrics for assessing open source communities' health and sustainability.
-Such metrics are aimed at understanding community activity, diversity, and lifecycles.
+The CHAOSS Metrics Committee defines implementation-agnostic metrics for assessing open source community health and sustainability.
+Such metrics are aimed at understanding project risk, diversity & inclusion, growth-maturity-decline, and value.
 The Metrics Committee will optionally produce standardized metric exchange formats, detailed use cases, models, or recommendations to analyze specific issues in the industry and OSS world.

-For more information go to our website at https://wiki.linuxfoundation.org/chaoss/metrics
+For more information go to our website at: https://chaoss.community/

-## Where to contribute
+## How to contribute and participate

-Work on metrics is currently centered around the areas of  [Diversity-Inclusion](1_Diversity-Inclusion.md), [Growth-Maturity-Decline](2_Growth-Maturity-Decline.md), [Risk](3_Risk.md), [Dependency](4_Dependency.md), and [Value](5_Value.md).
+Work on metrics is currently centered around [Diversity-Inclusion](1_Diversity-Inclusion.md), [Growth-Maturity-Decline](2_Growth-Maturity-Decline.md), [Risk](3_Risk.md), and [Value](5_Value.md).

+If you'd like to contribute to the metrics, please visit: https://github.com/chaoss/governance/CONTRIBUTING.md

+If you'd like to participate in the community conversations, please visit: https://chaoss.community/participate/

 Work on comparing metrics tools is led by Jason Clark in his repository: [CHAOSS Product Comparison](https://github.com/jasontclark/chaoss-product-comparison).

-All contributions are welcome.
-Please review the [CONTRIBUTING.md][contrib] file for how to contribute.

-[contrib]: .github/CONTRIBUTING.md

 ## License